Tuesday 15 June – Sunday 25 July 2021

 Log in to the Design Speaks Virtual Portal to access the one-hour speaker presentation session and the panel discussion.

 Eloy van Hal, Be Advice (Amsterdam, NL)

-A live panel discussion with Joshua Wheeler, Yim Eng Ng and Eloy van Hal.
+An hour-long panel discussion with Joshua Wheeler, Yim Eng Ng and Eloy van Hal.